Palkó Dárdai: Fehérvár FC

 On 5 January 2021, Dárdai signed with Fehérvár FC of the Nemzeti Bajnokság I.

+Return to Hertha BSC

+On 25 July 2023, Dárdai returned to Hertha BSC on a three-year contract, joining his brother Márton and his father and Hertha manager Pál Dárdai.
+He scored his first goal in the 2023–24 DFB-Pokal against FC Carl Zeiss Jena in a 5–0 victory on 12 August 2023.

+On 16 February 2024, he scored a goal in a 3–2 victory over 1.
+FC Magdeburg in the 2023–24 2.
+Bundesliga season.
+On 12 April 2024, he scored twice in a 4–0 victory against FC Hansa Rostock.

+Puskás Akadémia

+On 8 July 2025, he was signed by Nemzeti Bajnokság I club Puskás Akadémia FC.
+He signed a contract to summer 2029.

 International career

-Dárdai was a youth international for Germany, but when he transferred to Fehérvár he declared that from then on he wants to represent Hungary.
-He was included in the Hungarian squad for the 2021 European U-21 championship but was cut due to an injury.
+Dárdai was a youth international for Germany, but declared his wish to represent Hungary after joining Fehérvár in 2021.
+He was included in the Hungarian squad for the 2021 UEFA Euro Under-21, but was cut due to an injury.

-On 13 November 2022 Dárdai was called up to the Hungarian national team for the friendly games against Luxembourg and Greece and gained his first cap on the latter game as a substitute in the 72nd minute.
+On 13 November 2022, Dárdai was called up to the Hungary national team for the friendly games against Luxembourg and Greece and gained his first cap against the latter as a substitute in the 72nd minute.

 Personal life

-Palkó is the oldest son of Hungarian manager and former footballer Pál Dárdai, and the brother of Hertha BSC footballer Márton Dárdai.
+Palkó is the oldest son of Hungarian manager and former footballer Pál Dárdai, and the brother of the Hertha BSC footballers Márton and Bence Dárdai.
 Palkó's grandfather was also a footballer and manager, and also named Pál Dárdai.